yuzhaouoe/yuzhaouoe.github.io/_posts/2024-10-18-ViT in pure JAX.md

-Hope you enjoyed this, please reach me at https://alessiodevoto.github.io/ if you have any questions or find inconsistencies! .
+Hope you enjoyed this, please reach me at https://alessiodevoto.github.io/ if you have any questions or find inconsistencies!

-Thanks [Luigi](https://luigisigillo.github.io/) for reviewing this!
+Thanks [Luigi](https://luigisigillo.github.io/) and [Jary](https://jarypomponi.com/) for reviewing this!